seonsfx/google-cloud-funtion-python/README.rst

-SignalFx Python Lambda Wrapper
+SignalFx Python Google Cloud Function Wrapper
 ==============================

-SignalFx Python Lambda Wrapper.
+SignalFx Python  Google Cloud Function Wrapper.

 Usage
 -----

-The SignalFx Python Lambda Wrapper is a wrapper around an AWS Lambda Python function handler, used to instrument execution of the function and send metrics and traces to SignalFx.
+The SignalFx Python  Google Cloud Function Wrapper is a wrapper around an  Google Cloud Function Python function handler, used to instrument execution of the function and send metrics and traces to SignalFx.